Waiver of Courses

 A waiver is requested when you believe you possess the competencies listed for a particular course required for your program.
 If you believe taking a required course would duplicate previous efforts, you may petition for a waiver of coursework.

 A waiver of requirement allows you to not take a required course and indicates you have met the course requirements and associated competencies that are associated with this course.
 However, a waiver does NOT alleviate the semester hour requirement associated with completing any degree.
-This statement does not apply to licensure only students.
+This statement does not apply to licensure only or endorsement students**.

 To petition for a waiver: